-Suppose a bus driver is driving at a constant speed which is indicated by the speedometer and the driver measures the time taken by the bus for every kilometer.
-The driver notices that the bus travels 1 kilometer in every 2 minutes.
+For better understanding, let us consider an example of uniform motion.
+A bus driver drives at a constant speed which is indicated by the speedometer and the driver measures the time taken by the bus for every kilometre.
+The driver notices that the bus travels 1 kilometre every 2 minutes.

-By this table he had a clear idea about the speed which is ½ × 60 = 30 Km/hr.
+By this table, he had a clear idea about the speed which is: ½ × 60 = 30 km/hr.

 The graph is a straight line and the motion of the bus is also uniform.
-Also, from the graph we can find the speed of the bus at any instant of time.
-The initial and final position of the car can be found as the following,
+Also, from the graph, we can find the speed of the bus at any instant of time.
+The initial and final position of the car can be found as the following:

-Speed = (Final Position-Initial position)/time
+Speed = (Final Position-Initial position)/Time

 The slope of the line can be found by drawing a rectangle anywhere near the straight line which determines the speed of the bus.
 If an object is not moving, the distance-time graph results in a horizontal line which shows that the object is at rest.